-You've probably said that fragrance is the new secondhand smoke.
+You've probably heard it said that fragrance is the new secondhand smoke.
 But the latest research adds that fragrance is now the new car pollution.

 FRAGRANCE EMISSIONS VS VEHICLE EMISSIONS